crashahotrod/docker-better-streamlink-recorder/README.md

 ### Optional
+'ENCODE' - Flag to enable or disable re-encode to H.264 medium preset set to (true or false)

 'UPLOAD' - Flag to enable or disable upload to YouTube set to (true or false)

 'UPLOAD_BOT_NAME' - Set to the name of the bot you'd like to add to the YouTube description